flux-framework/flux-k8s/README.md

 1. We have a mutating admission webhook that looks for jobs and pods, and ensures there are fluence labels (likely we will add more abstractions).
 2. A PodGroup reconciler is watching for these same objects.
 When they are created:
   a.
 We find the labels and create the pod group object.
   b.
-The pod group object has a timestamp for creation in milliseconds.
+The pod group object has a timestamp for creation in microseconds.
 3. When the pod is then given to fluence for scheduling, it already has the PodGroup created with name/size and can properly sort.

 Here is an example of a Job intended for Fluence: